Zerovate/vtk-m/docs/FilterRedesign.md

 # New Fileter Design

 The structure of filter classes is due for a redesign.
 After gathering requirements from the developer and user community, we are proposing the following new design.
 This design document should be considered as "living document" and could/should be revisited upon new findings and feedback from its intended users.

-## Filters are compiled into libraries
+## Decoupling client codes from device compiler

+### Problem

-Originally, VTK-m was considered a header-only library, but those days are long gone.
+Originally, VTK-m was considered a header-only library, partially due to its highly templated code base.
 Having filter implementations in header files is problematic on many fronts.
-One of the biggest issues is that to use any filter in VTK-m, you have to use the device compiler and satisfy all the compiler flags that VTK-m wants.
+One of the biggest issues is that to use any filter in VTK-m, client code has to be compiled by a device compiler with all the compiler flags that VTK-m wants.
 This is a big no-no for many downstream users including ECP customers.
-Rather, you should be able to use VTK-m filters using only a standard C++ compiler.
+Rather, clients should be able to use VTK-m filters using only a standard C++ compiler.

-## Filters can be used without using a device compiler

 For example, say VTK-m is compiled with CUDA.
 VTK should be able to completely include all the VTK-m accelerator code without ever having to use nvcc.

 Currently this is not possible because the filter headers include worklets that need to be compiled on devices.
 These should be removed (using some of the following requirements).

+### Solution

+While the details are still being worked out, we propose to adopt a more *traditional* library design.
+A filter will have two parts, the declaration of the Filter subclass resides in a `.h` header file while the implementation resides in a `.cxx` file.
+The `.cxx` files, if necessary, will be compiled by the device compiler.

 ## Policy objects no longer supported